The Eagles capped off the 2012 NFL Draft by adding former Tennessee and Kansas State RB Bryce Brown in the seventh-round.

 2) History shows that one or two of these players will make it onto the final roster.
 So while we may not know Elvis Akpla now, maybe he’ll emerge over the summer.
 But probably not.

-Topics: Aaron Pflugrad
+Tags: Aaron Pflugrad